vijitdua/OutWatch/README.md

 ### *Disclaimer*:

-- README.md written by ChatGPT based on code and user prompt.
+- Parts of README.md written by ChatGPT based on code and user prompt.
+- *_subject to the code license_